optimalisatie/exec.js/README.md

 >
 > https://www.chromium.org/developers/design-documents/process-models

 We've tested with Chrome 61.0.3159.5 (unstable) so it appears that multithreading will not become available to subframe-type iframes soon.
-Further testing may reveal a trick to do it, which will unlock high performance multithreading in javascript without WebWorkers.

 In Chrome 61 WebWorkers are still very slow with a startup latency of ~100ms on a 2016 Core M7 laptop.

 ### Multi-threading by using requestIdleCallback?